Running Shoe Reviews: Your Complete Guide

 The perfect pair of running shoes can be quite elusive.
 With models changing frequently and so many options available, how do you decide which pair is best for you?

 There are many types of shoes – minimalist shoes, racing flats, spikes, cushioned trainers, and bulky motion-control shoes.
 The reviews here will help you make the best decision for your training and for your feet.
-I only review running shoes that I’ve worn and trained in personally.
+I only publish running shoe reviews on shoes that I’ve worn and trained in personally.

 Some of these running shoe reviews are for shoes that I bought personally.
 Others were provided to me.
 Regardless, every review is my honest opinion of the shoe and who it will benefit.
 I also try to explain how you can use the running shoe in your training to become a better runner.

-This resource page is constantly revised as I post more running shoe reviews so make sure you sign up for my private list below to get those updates:
+This resource page is constantly revised as I post more running shoe reviews so make sure you sign up for my private list to get those updates.
+I also occasionally send exclusive discount codes for running shoes and other gear, so don’t miss out!

 Running Shoe Reviews